niekados/chapter-one/README.md

 ## Project Inception

 Chapter One was created with a vision to support and uplift undiscovered writers.
 The traditional publishing world often presents barriers for new authors, making it difficult to reach an audience or gain financial backing.
-Chapter One is here to change that, offering a minimalist, digital platform where emerging writers can share their works and readers can support them directly.
+Chapter One is here to change that, offering a minimalist digital platform where emerging writers can share their works, and readers can support them directly by purchasing their books.

 The platform is simple yet impactful, designed to encourage new talent and foster a community of readers who value fresh perspectives.
 Readers can explore short stories and digital books in various genres, knowing that each purchase directly supports a writer at the beginning of their creative journey.